 • $1000 in-kind professional artistic/administration/marketing/technical /box office/review writing and documentation,

-• $3,500 in-kind for the use of one of the incubator's two construction and presentation sites - either the Intensive Culture Unit in Castlemaine or the Old Fire Station in Bendigo.
+• $3,500 in-kind for the use of one of Punctum's three construction and presentation sites - the Intensive Culture Unit or the White Space in Castlemaine or the Old Fire Station in Bendigo.

 All successful artists/organisations will be expected to give a public presentation of their exploration.

 Seedpod studio spaces are professionally equipped for the research, development, and presentation of artistically ambitious works: (rehearsal/construction, presentation, meeting room, green room, and office spaces).

 We provide artists across live arts disciplines with the opportunity and resources to

 • experiment, develop, and present stages of new work in an accessible, vibrant, professional environment,

 • enable artists to engage meaningfully with the environment, communities, culture, and audiences in which our Seedpod studio spaces are situated